oussemamansouri/CSS-Challenges/SECURITY.md

 **Reporting a Vulnerability**

 We appreciate responsible security disclosures.
-If you believe you have found a security vulnerability in the CSS Challenges project, please report it to us privately by emailing us at [[email address removed]].
+If you believe you have found a security vulnerability in the CSS Challenges project, please report it to us privately by emailing us at (oussama.mansouri@issatm.ucar.tn).

 **Please include the following information in your report:**